jaytoy/udacity-fullstack-nanodegree/project-catalog/README.md

 # Udacity Project - Item Catalog

 This is the second project of the [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-In this project we'll build a website with *Flask*, **SQLALchemy*, *Google OAuth* and *API endpoint*.
+In this project we'll build an event website with *Flask*, *SQLALchemy*, *Google OAuth* and *API endpoint*.

 ## Getting Started